-Evaluations at the North Metro Center for Sleep Medicine, including a comprehensive sleep history and examination, are performed by Dr. Jason Cornelius, Jessica Idahor, F.N.P.- B.C., and Jamie Witt, PA-C. Your health care professional can arrange for a consultation by contacting us at our Golden Valley or Maple Grove locations.
+Evaluations at the North Metro Center for Sleep Medicine, including a comprehensive sleep history and examination, are performed by Dr. Jason Cornelius, Jessica Idahor, F.N.P.- B.C., and Jamie Witt, PA-C. Your health care professional can arrange for a consultation by contacting us at our Maple Grove location.

 Minneapolis Clinic of Neurology – Maple Grove Office

 Laboratory-based sleep studies and pick-up of home sleep testing equipment are provided through the North Memorial Sleep Health Center.
 This facility is accredited through the American Academy of Sleep Medicine and features state-of-the-art diagnostic equipment in comfortable surroundings.
 If a sleep study is recommended, our office will assist you with scheduling.